Last updated May 11, 2022.

 And always make it a positive statement.

-It’s not always easy to do this completely on your own.
+It’s not always easy to master self-hypnosis.

 Sometimes the stress of trying to remember what to do next can interfere with your ability to completely let go.